 Estimated probability of competing in women's college basketball athletics

 |High School Participants||NCAA Participants||Overall % HS to NCAA||% HS to NCAA Division I||% HS to NCAA Division II||% HS to NCAA Division III|

 Sources: High school figures from the 2015-16 High School Athletics Participation Survey conducted by the National Federation of State High School Associations; data from club teams not included.
 College numbers from the NCAA 2015-16 Sports Sponsorship and Participation Rates Report.

 Estimated probability of competing in women's professional basketball

 |NCAA Participants||Approximate # Draft Eligible||# Draft Slots||# NCAA Drafted||% NCAA to Major Pro*||% NCAA to Total Pro^|

-- WNBA draft data from 2015.
-There were 36 draft slots in that year’s draft, 33 of which went to NCAA players (other 3 chosen were international players not attending U.S. colleges).
-All 33 NCAA selections came from Division I colleges.
-Percentage NCAA to Major Pro calculated using the 33 NCAA selections.
+- WNBA draft data from 2016.
+There were 36 draft slots in that year’s draft, 35 of which went to NCAA players (other selection was an international player not attending a U.S. college).
+All 35 NCAA selections came from Division I colleges.
+Percentage NCAA to Major Pro calculated using the 35 NCAA selections.

 * Percent NCAA to Major Pro figures are based on the number of available draft slots in the NFL, NBA, WNBA, MLB, NHL and MLS drafts only.
 See methods notes for important details on the definition of NHL draftee in men’s ice hockey.
 Column percentages were calculated as (#NCAA Drafted) / (Approximate # Draft Eligible).